 Crostini with Steak & Herbed Cheese

-For our latest crostini creation, we’ve spread a creamy garlic and herb cheese on baguette toast and layered it with thin slices of steak and a garnish of fresh tomatoes and onion.
+For our latest crostini creation at Gelson's Market, we’ve spread a creamy garlic and herb cheese on baguette toast and layered it with thin slices of steak and a garnish of fresh tomatoes and onion.
 It’s such a rich and satisfying combination, you could pair it with a salad and call it a light dinner, or serve it with a few additional appetizers and call it heavy hors d'oeuvres.

 In fact, we think it would be perfect for your book group (or any sort of casual gathering).
 It comes together in minutes, it’s quite comforting — just the thing to fortify the meek, calm the contrarians, and settle everyone in for a good conversation — and it pairs brilliantly with red wine.

 Our tip: Try a Justin Cabernet Sauvignon or a J Lohr Cabernet.
 Both are awesome food wines, smooth yet full bodied and bold enough (think black cherries and dark chocolate) to stand up to the crostini’s steak and bright onion and garlic.

 2 to 3 Roma tomatoes, seeded and diced small